Prevention of disease can be primary (preventing disease before

 It has been suggested that measuring hsCRP may be useful in women

 for whom it would change treatment outcomes, but there is currently

 no evidence to support this.
-The USPSTF recently published guidelines
+The USPSTF has published guidelines

 outlining the use of nontraditional risk factors in the evaluation